awkgnuke/SpotDL-Wrapper/README.md

 To Do:
-  - Make music auto-sorted into folders in Artist/Album/Music format Fix Any Bugs:
+  - Make music auto-sorted into folders in Artist/Album/Music format
+  - make pip update and make spotdl update whenever the app is launched/whenever the computer is turned on Fix Any Bugs:
   - OG App not quitting when helper appears
   - The Helper not being breought to the front on launch